 If the Recipient is not continuing the Project in another nonprofit research setting, the award will be canceled, and unused funds must be returned within sixty (60) days.
 Transfer of the award to another PI, if applicable, is not permitted.
-Disposition of and title to any equipment purchased by the Recipient with award funds will be evaluated on a case by case basis.
+Disposition of and title to any equipment purchased by the Recipient with award funds will be evaluated on a case-by-case basis.
 If the Project is terminated for any reason, any unused funds, subject to allowable costs and non-cancelable commitments incurred in the performance of the Project but not yet paid for, must be made payable to the Funder, in care of the Administrator within sixty (60) days.
 Performance under this Agreement may be terminated by either party upon thirty (30) days written notice to the other.

-No-Cost Extension: A no-cost extension for up to nine (9) months may be granted upon receipt and approval of a no-cost extension request.
-The request must be made in a timely manner before the end of the award period.
-The request will contain a section for justifying the extension, the unexpended balance, and a timeline for expenditure of the remaining funds.
+No-Cost Extension: A no-cost extension (NCE) for up to nine (9) months may be granted upon receipt and approval of a no-cost extension request.
+The NCE request form must be submitted between 30 and 90 days prior to the end of the award period.
+Incomplete forms will not be processed.
+The NCE request form includes a section for justifying the extension, the unexpended balance, and a timeline for expenditure of the remaining funds.
 A final scientific report is due at the completion of the extension period.
 Any portion of the award not expended at the conclusion of the extended period must be made payable to the Funder, in care of the Administrator, within sixty (60) days.